 ‘Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
 Headteachers should determine the number of school days a child can be away from school if the leave is granted.’

-Any request for absence should be presented in writing to the school office for consideration, addressed to Mrs L.Whittaker.
+Any request for absence should be presented in writing to the school office for consideration, addressed to the Head of School – Mrs R Driver.

 If you would like more information please contact our attendance officer:-